 Funding and Assistantships

-COMD and LSU offers a broad range of assistantships across campus.
-More than 76% of our current MA students have received funding while enrolled at LSU via graduate assistantships, research assistantships, teaching assistantships, external scholarships/fellowships, and/or diversity scholarships.
-LSU agencies that have offered funding have included the Career Center for Academic Success, Olinde Career Center, Office of Multicultural Affairs, Office of Academic Affairs, Office of Disability Services, Continuing Education, and departments such as Psychology, Experimental Statistics, and Communication Sciences and Disorders.
+Assistantships within the department are extremely limited and offered at the discretion of the faculty with research labs on a case-by-case basis.
+However, LSU offers a broad range of assistantships across campus.
+In 2018, more than 76% of our MA students received funding while enrolled at LSU via graduate assistantships, research assistantships, teaching assistantships, external scholarships/fellowships, and/or diversity scholarships.
+LSU agencies that have previously offered funding to COMD students include, but are not limited to:

 Huel D. Perkins Fellowship (PhD)